aragon/AGPs/AGPs/AGP-1.md

 ### Stage I: Select AGP Track
 Before you spend time working on a proposal, make sure the proposal complies with AGP-1 and has a chance of passing review by the AGP Editors and your peers.
 Review the AGP tracks and their requirements then select the track that you think is best for your proposal.
 If your proposal meets the requirements, it has a much greater chance of being accepted by AGP Editors and approved by Aragon Network voters.

-There are six tracks that an AGP can be categorized into.
+There are four tracks that an AGP can be categorized into.
 Select the one you think is best for your AGP:

-* aragonPM: proposals for changing the maintainers of the Aragon Package Manager instance that serves Aragon Network software (“the AN APM”)
 * Association: proposals for making changes to the Association
 * Finance: proposals for transferring funds from the Association multisig
 * Meta: proposals for changing AGP-0 or AGP-1 (“changing the way things are changed”)
 * Proclamations: proposals for making a public statement on behalf of the Aragon Network
-* Technical Council: proposals for changing membership of the Aragon Technical Council

 Proposals that cannot be categorized into one of these tracks will likely be denied by AGP Editors.
 At the discretion of AGP Editors, a proposal may be categorized as “Other” until a new track is approved as part of a Meta AGP.

 In addition to the requirement that all AGPs must be consistent with AGP-0, each track has its own requirements for AGPs as follows:

-**aragonPM**
-Proposals made to the aragonPM track affect a change in the maintainers of the Aragon Package Manager instance that serves Aragon Network software (“the AN APM”).
-* E.g. “Should Alice be added as a maintainer of the AN APM?”

 **Association**
 Proposals made to the Association track must affect one or more of the following: